The Sandman: Act III

 by Dirk Maggs

-- Great if you want: full-cast mythic drama with genuine emotional stakes
+- Great if you want: mythic family drama with genuine emotional weight and cosmic stakes